kiwiproject/dropwizard-consul/README.md

 To migrate an existing project from [smoketurner/dropwizard-consul](https://github.com/smoketurner/dropwizard-consul), you need
 to:

-1. Change the group in your build file (i.e. Maven POM, Gradle) from `com.smoketurner.dropwizard` to `org.kiwiproject`
+1. Change the group in your build file (i.e., Maven POM, Gradle) from `com.smoketurner.dropwizard` to `org.kiwiproject`
 2. Change the base package in your code from `com.smoketurner.dropwizard` to `org.kiwiproject.dropwizard`

 In a Maven POM, you would change: